Clara Tybjerg

-Clara Sophie Tybjerg née Sarauw (1864–1941) was a Danish women's rights activist, pacifist and educator.
+Clara Sophie Tybjerg née Sarauw (3 March 1864 – 14 January 1941) was a Danish women's rights activist, pacifist and educator.
 In 1915, she attended the International Women's Conference in The Hague, together with Thora Daugaard.
 Thereafter she helped establish and, from 1916 to 1920, headed the Danske Kvinders Fredskæde or Danish Women's Peace Chain which became the Danish branch of the Women's International League for Peace and Freedom.
 She is also remembered for helping to bring hunger-stricken children from Vienna to Denmark after the First World War.

 Early life and education

-Born on 3 March 1864 in Kalvehave Parish near Vordingborg, Clara Sophie Sarauw was the daughter of the forester Conrad August Nicolaus Sarauw (1816–1886) og Betzy Wilhelmine Hansen (1834–1909).
+Born on 3 March 1864 in Kalvehave Parish near Vordingborg, Clara Sophie Sarauw was the daughter of the forester Conrad August Nicolaus Sarauw (1816–1886) and Betzy Wilhelmine Hansen (1834–1909).
 After her father died she moved to Copenhagen where she worked as a teacher at Den Kellerske Åndssvageanstalt which specialized in educating handicapped children.
 She then went to the United States where she worked and continued her studies at the Pennsylvania Training School for Feebleminded Children until 1892.

 On 18 May 1893, she married the high court judge Erland Tybjerg (1863–1925).
 The following year, she was employed as an English teacher at H. Adlers Fællesskole, the first mixed school in Denmark, where she remained until 1915.
 Even after she left, she continued to be interested in education, especially in connection with handicapped children.